andis-spr/fzf-bookmarks/README.md

 ## How do I run this?

-1. Clone the repository with `git clone git@github.com:andis-spr/fzf-bookmarks.git` or download and extract the <a href="https://github.com/andis-spr/fzf-bookmarks/archive/master.zip">zip archive</a>.
+1. Download and extract the <a href="https://github.com/andis-spr/fzf-bookmarks/archive/master.zip">zip archive</a> OR clone the repository with `git clone git@github.com:andis-spr/fzf-bookmarks.git`.
-2. Make sure your system has the <a href="#requirements">necessary packages</a> installed.
+2. Make sure your system has the <a href="#requirements">requirements</a> installed.
 3. Rename `./bookmarks.txt.example` to `bookmarks.txt` or create your own.

 ### on Windows